Guar seed futures rise on spot demand

-New Delhi, Mar 14 (PTI) Guar seed prices advanced by Rs 3 to Rs 4,323.5 per quintal in futures trade Thursday on widening of bets by participants, buoyed by a firming trend in the physical market.
-Marketmen attributed the rise in guar seed prices to raising of positions by participants, triggered by a firm trend in the spot markets on thin supplies from growing belts.
-At the National Commodity and Derivatives Exchange, guar seed for April hardened by Rs 3, or 0.07 per cent, to Rs 4,323.5 per quintal, showing business turnover of 109,000 lots.
-In line with the general trend, delivery for guar seed in May contracts rose by Rs 3.5, or 0.08 per cent, to Rs 4,375 per quintal, in an open interest of 13.750 lots.
-PTI ADI SHWSHW
+New Delhi, Feb 19 (PTI) Guar seed prices rose by Rs 9 to Rs 4,255 per quintal in futures trade Tuesday after investors widened bets, tracking positive trend in spot market.
+Marketmen said raising of holdings by participants, triggered by a firm trend at the physical markets, led to the rise in guar seed prices at futures trade.
+Halt in arrivals from producing belts amid robust demand from guar gum makers influenced guar seed prices at the spot market, they added.
+At the National Commodity and Derivatives Exchange, guar seed for March strengthened by Rs 9, or 0.21 per cent, to Rs 4,255 per quintal with an open interest of 1,08,280 lots.
+In a similar manner, delivery for April hardened by Rs 6.5, or 0.15 per cent, to Rs 4,301.5 per quintal with a business turnover of 10,870 lots.
+PTI ADI RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today